 Bokeh, that lovely blurred background you see in portraiture, is a distinguishing mark of professional photography.
-You can create this effect in camera, or take a few minutes and do it in Photoshop.
+You can create this effect in camera, which is always best, or take a few minutes and do it in Photoshop post production.
 Have you ever wondered how to create a bokeh effect in Photoshop?

 Bokeh Versus Blurry

 Don’t confuse bokeh with blurriness.
 Bokeh is an aesthetic quality represented by parts of an image being blurred, or out-of-focus, while the subject remains sharp.
 This effect occurs in portions of the image that are outside the depth of field.
 Many photographers deliberately use a wide aperature to blur the background.